FazlulAyanKoushik/automate-django-project-scripts/README.md

-# Django Project with Custom User Model
+# Django Project with Custom User Model - By Bash Script

 This is a Django project created with a custom User model using a Bash script.
 The script automates the process of creating a Django project with a core app containing a custom User model.